skip to main content

 Am I an Australian Tax Resident?

-To be classed as a tax resident of Australia, the Australian Taxation Office requires at least one the following criteria to be met:
+To be classed as a tax resident of Australia, the Australian Taxation Office (ATO) requires at least one the following criteria to be met:

 However, officially determining whether you are a tax resident of Australia is not based on the black and white criteria listed above.